 He also worked for the Massachusetts Health Management Organization Association, researching state legislative and regulatory insurance policy changes and Hewitt Associates (now AON Hewitt) consulting with Fortune 500 companies about their health and pension benefits programs.

-Zach has a bachelor’s degree from Kenyon College and a Master of Political Studies from Johns Hopkins University with concentrations in health policy and international affairs.
+Zach has a bachelor’s degree from Kenyon College and a Master of Policy Studies from Johns Hopkins University with concentrations in health policy and international affairs.

 In his free time, Zach enjoys coaching his kids’ youth sports teams, spending time outside, and exploring new places.